Clarity Insolvency

 Which debts can be included?

 Unsecured debts such as credit cards, personal loans, overdrafts, store cards and catalogue debts.
-Secured debts, court fines and child maintenance cannot be included.
+Secured debts, court fines and child maintenance can't be included.

 Can creditors still contact me?